Glasgow High School (Kentucky)

 Glasgow High School is a public high school (grades 9 to 12) in the city of Glasgow, Barren County, Kentucky.
 It is the only public high school for Glasgow Independent Schools; however, Barren County High School, which is part of Barren County Schools, also lies within the city limits, and in fact lies physically within the boundaries of the Glasgow district.
 GHS celebrated its 100th commencement upon the graduation of the Class of 2015.
+64 African-American students were transferred to GHS in 1964 once the school board could no longer justify funding the Ralph Bunche School as surrounding schools integrated before the district and Bunche's enrollment numbers dwindled.

 Athletics

 Glasgow High sports teams compete under the nickname "Scotties," in honor of the city's Scottish heritage and name.
 Their colors are blue and white.
 The Scotties compete in football, soccer, basketball, baseball, softball, volleyball, golf, swimming, track and field, and cross country on the varsity levels, and lacrosse as a club sport.

 The Scotties' most notable achievement was their 1967–68 state basketball championship in Kentucky's single-class tournament.
 The team was coached by Jim Richards, who went on to become head coach at nearby Western Kentucky University.
 In 2000–01, the team also won the "All A" Championship Tournament, a separate tournament for Kentucky's small schools; then-coach Bart Flener is now an assistant coach at Asbury University.
 In 2002, Brandon Stockton was named Kentucky Mr. Basketball.

 The Scotties also won the 2002 "All A" State Championship in boys' soccer.

 The Lady Scotties golf team won four consecutive state titles from 1997 to 2000, then again in 2008.
 The five titles tied Glasgow with Sacred Heart Academy of Louisville for the most state team titles.

 The Scottie football team has reached the 2A State Championship four times, 1982–1983, 1999–2000, 2000–2001, as well as 2011–2012.
 The 2011–2012 team holds the school record for most wins in a season with 14, just falling short to Covington Holy Cross, 33–14, in the 2012 State Championship, ending the Scotties season 14–1.